-- (a) the audited financial statements of the University for the prior Fiscal Year, prepared in accordance with generally accepted accounting principles as promulgated from time to time by the Government Accounting Standards Board.
-If such audited financial statements are not available by the time the Annual Financial Information is required to be filed pursuant to Section 3(a) below, the Annual Financial Information shall contain unaudited financial statements, and the audited financial statements shall be filed in the same manner as the Annual Financial Information when such statements become available; and - (b) the operating data of the University included under the headings "Students," "The University of Virginia Medical Center" and "Financial Information" in Appendix A to the Supplemental Official Statement, comprising the following tables: "Undergraduate Applications, Acceptances and Matriculations," "Graduate & Professional Applications, Acceptances and Matriculations," "On Grounds Fall Enrollment," "Selected Medical Center Patient Information," "Non-Capital Appropriations from the Commonwealth," "Undergraduate Tuition and Required Fees Per Student," "Graduate Tuition and Required Fees Per Student," "Grants and Contracts," "University of Virginia Medical Center Summary Statement of Revenues, Expenses, and Changes in Net Position" and "UVIMCO Long-Term Pool Historic Annual Returns."
+(a) the audited financial statements of the University for the prior Fiscal Year, prepared in accordance with generally accepted accounting principles as promulgated from time to time by the Government Accounting Standards Board.
+If such audited financial statements are not available by the time the Annual Financial Information is required to be filed pursuant to Section 3(a) below, the Annual Financial Information shall contain unaudited financial statements, and the audited financial statements become available; and

+(b) the operating data of the University included under the headings "Students," "The University of Virginia Medical Center" and "Financial Information" in Appendix A to the Supplemental Official Statement, comprising the following tables: "Undergraduate Applications, Acceptances and Matriculations," "Graduate & Professional Applications, Acceptances and Matriculations," "On Grounds Fall Enrollment," "Selected Medical Center Patient Information," "Non-Capital Appropriations from the Commonwealth," "Undergraduate Tuition and Required Fees Per Student," "Graduate Tuition and Required Fees Per Student," "Grants and Contracts," "University of Virginia Medical Center Summary Statement of Revenues, Expenses, and Changes in Net Position" and "UVIMCO Long-Term Pool Historic Annual Returns".